neondatabase/website/content/docs/reference/terraform.md

   To avoid unintended resource replacements which can result data loss:

-  - Explicitly define all critical resource parameters in your Terraform configurations, even if they had defaults previously.
   - Review the provider’s changelog for any breaking changes that might affect your resources before upgrading to a new version.
+  - For CI pipelines and auto-approved pull requests, only use `terraform init`.
+Running `terraform init -upgrade` should be done manually followed by plan reviews.
   - Run `terraform plan` before applying any changes to detect potential differences and review the behavior of resource updates.
+  - Use [lifecycle protections](https://developer.hashicorp.com/terraform/language/meta-arguments/lifecycle#prevent_destroy) on critical resources to ensure they're not recreated unintentionally.
+  - Explicitly define all critical resource parameters in your Terraform configurations, even if they had defaults previously.
+- On Neon paid plans, you can enable branch protection to prevent unintended deletion of branches and projects.
+To learn more, see [Protected branches](/docs/guides/protected-branches).

 ## Resources